On the Quantum versus Classical Learnability of Discrete Distributions: Quantum and Classical PAC Learning

-For more details on the interpretation of these and other relevant distance measures, we refer to Ref.\ \cite{lehmann2006testing}.
-Given these preliminaries the following definition provides a natural generalisation of Definition \ref{d:pac_learners} to the generative modelling context in which we are interested: \begin{definition}[PAC Generator Learners] A learning algorithm $\mathcal{A}$ is an $(\epsilon,\delta, O, d)$ PAC generator learner for a distribution concept class $\mathcal{C}$, if for all $D \in \mathcal{C}$, when given access to oracle $O(D)$, with probability $1-\delta$ the learner $\mathcal{A}$ outputs a $(d,\epsilon)$ generator $\gen_{D'}$ for $D$. \end{definition} Once again, as illustrated in Fig. \ref{f:gen_pac_fig}, it should be clear from Definition \ref{d:pac_gen_learner} that we can consider both classical and quantum learning algorithms, where in the quantum case the learner could have access to either the classical or quantum sample oracle.
-Additionally, as will be discussed in more detail below, note that we have not specified the type of generator -- classical or quantum -- which should be output by the learner.
-While perhaps counter-intuitive, it is possible to consider quantum learners which output classical generators, as well as classical learners which output descriptions of quantum generators.
-Now, given the above definition, we can define the sample/time complexity of a PAC generator learner, as well as the efficient PAC learnability of a distribution concept class, analogously to how we have defined these notions in Definitions \ref{d:pac_complexity} and \ref{d:pac_concept}. \begin{definition}[Complexity of PAC Generator Learners] The sample (time) complexity of an $(\epsilon,\delta,O, d)$ PAC generator learner $\mathcal{A}$ for a distribution concept class $\mathcal{C}$ is the maximum number of queries made by $\mathcal{A}$ to the oracle $O(D)$ (maximum run-time required by $\mathcal{A}$) over all $D\in\mathcal{C}$, and over all internal randomness of the learner.
-An $(\epsilon,\delta,O,d)$ PAC generator learner for a concept class $\mathcal{C} \subseteq \mathcal{F}_n$ is called efficient if its time complexity is $\mathcal{O}(\mathrm{poly}(n,1/\delta,1/\epsilon))$. \end{definition} \begin{definition}[Efficient PAC Generator-Learnability of a Distribution Concept Class] We say that a distribution concept class $\mathcal{C}$ is efficiently classically (quantum) PAC generator-learnable with respect to oracle $O$ and distance measure $d$ if for all $\epsilon > 0$, $ 0< \delta < 1$ there exists an efficient classical (quantum) $(\epsilon,\delta,O,d)$ PAC generator learner for $\mathcal{C}$. \end{definition} For convenience, if the distance measure $d$ and the oracle $O$ is clear from the context, we will sometimes simply refer to an $(\epsilon,\delta,O,d)$ PAC generator learner as a learner, and to a distribution concept class which is efficiently classically (quantum) PAC-generator learnable with respect to $O$ and $d$ as simply classically (quantum) learnable.
-Similarly, if a distribution concept class is provably \textit{not} efficiently classically (quantum) PAC generator-learnable (with respect to some oracle and some distance measure) we will say that it is classically (quantum) hard to learn.
-Given these definitions, we are finally in a position to state precisely the primary question that we explore in this work: \begin{question} Does there exist a distribution concept class $\mathcal{C}$, which can be efficiently classically generated, and which is efficiently quantum PAC generator-learnable with respect to the $\sample$ oracle and the KL-divergence, but which is not efficiently classically PAC generator-learnable with respect to the $\sample$ oracle and the KL-divergence? \end{question}
+\begin{definition}[Complexity of PAC Generator Learners] The sample (time) complexity of either an $(\epsilon,\delta,O, d)$-PAC $\gen$-learner or an $(\epsilon,\delta,O, d)$-PAC $\qgen$-learner $\mathcal{A}$ for a distribution class $\mathcal{C}$ is the maximum number of queries made by $\mathcal{A}$ to the oracle $O(D)$ (maximum run-time required by $\mathcal{A}$) over all $D\in\mathcal{C}$, and over all internal randomness of the learner.
+Both an $(\epsilon,\delta,O,d)$-PAC $\gen$-learner or an $(\epsilon,\delta,O, d)$-PAC $\qgen$-learner for a concept class $\mathcal{C} \subseteq \mathcal{F}_n$ is called efficient if its time complexity is $\mathcal{O}(\mathrm{poly}(n,1/\delta,1/\epsilon))$. \end{definition} Additionally, we can define both the efficient \textit{classical} PAC generator learnability of a distribution class (Definition \ref{d:pac_gen_concept_classical}) as well as the efficient \emph{quantum} PAC generator-learnability of a distribution class (Definition~\ref{d:pac_gen_concept_quantum}): \begin{definition}[Efficient Classical PAC Generator-Learnability of a Distribution Class] We say that a distribution class $\mathcal{C}$ is efficiently classically PAC $\gen$-learnable ($\qgen$-learnable) with respect to oracle $O$ and distance measure $d$ if for all $\epsilon > 0$, $ 0< \delta < 1$ there exists an efficient classical $(\epsilon,\delta,O,d)$-PAC $\gen$-learner ($\qgen$-learner) for $\mathcal{C}$. \end{definition} \begin{definition}[Efficient Quantum PAC Generator-Learnability of a Distribution Class] We say that a distribution class $\mathcal{C}$ is efficiently quantum PAC $\gen$-learnable ($\qgen$-learnable) with respect to oracle $O$ and distance measure $d$ if for all $\epsilon > 0$, $ 0< \delta < 1$ there exists an efficient quantum $(\epsilon,\delta,O,d)$-PAC $\gen$-learner ($\qgen$-learner) for $\mathcal{C}$. \end{definition} Given these definitions, we are finally in a position to state precisely the primary question that we explore in this work: \begin{question} Does there exist a distribution class $\mathcal{C}$, which can be efficiently classically generated, and which \begin{enumerate}[label=(\alph*)] \item is not efficiently classically PAC $\gen$-learnable with respect to the $\sample$ oracle and the TV-distance, \item is efficiently quantum PAC $\gen$-learnable with respect to the $\sample$ oracle and the TV-distance. \end{enumerate} \end{question}